-Pursuant to an investment advisory agreement between the Adviser and the Trust (the "Investment Advisory Agreement"), the Fund pays the Adviser an annual management fee equal to 0.45% of its average daily net assets (the "Advisory Fee").
+Pursuant to an investment advisory agreement between the Adviser and the Trust (the "Investment Advisory Agreement"), the Fund pays the Adviser an annual unitary management fee equal to 0.23% of its average daily net assets.

-The Advisory Fee paid by the Fund to the Adviser is an annual unitary management fee.
-Out of the unitary management fee, the Adviser pays for substantially all expenses of the Fund, including the cost of transfer agency, custody, fund administration, legal, audit and other services, except for advisory fees, distribution fees, if any, brokerage expenses, taxes, interest, litigation expenses, Acquired Fund Fees and Expenses, if any, and other extraordinary expenses (as set forth in the Investment Advisory Agreement).
+Out of the Fund's unitary management fee, the Adviser pays substantially all expenses of the Fund, including the cost of transfer agency, custody, fund administration, legal, audit and other services, except for advisory fees, distribution fees, if any, brokerage expenses, taxes, interest, litigation expenses, Acquired Fund Fees and Expenses, if any, and other extraordinary expenses (as set forth in the Investment Advisory Agreement).

 The Fund may invest in money market funds that are managed by affiliates of the Adviser.
-The indirect portion of the management fee that the Fund incurs through such investments is in addition to the Adviser's management fee.
-Therefore, the Adviser has agreed to waive the management fees that it receives in an amount equal to the indirect management fees that the Fund incurs through its investments in affiliated money market funds through at least August 31, 2022.
-There is no guarantee that the Adviser will extend the waiver of these fees past that date
+The indirect portion of the management fee that the Fund incurs through such investments is in addition to the Adviser's unitary management fee.
+Therefore, the Adviser has contractually agreed to waive the management fees that it receives in an amount equal to the indirect management fees that the Fund incurs through its investments in affiliated money market funds through at least August 31, 2022.
+There is no guarantee that the Adviser will extend the waiver of these fees past that date.

-A discussion regarding the basis for the Board's approval of the Investment Advisory Agreement with respect to the Fund is available in the Fund's Semi-Annual Report to Shareholders for the fiscal period ended April 30, 2020.
+A discussion regarding the basis for the Board's approval of the Investment Advisory Agreement with respect to the Fund is available in the Fund's Annual Report to Shareholders for the fiscal year ended August 31, 2020.